Mecklenburg County Assault Cases

 What to Expect From an Assault Case

 The assault case process typically takes about 30 days from arrest to trial.
 The arrest itself can take as long as an hour and a half by the time someone is transported and served with a warrant.

 Everyone should expect that an assault case in Mecklenburg County will be a stressful period of time until the case is resolved.
 They should also expect to be in regular contact with their attorney to make sure that they and the attorney are on the same page.
 The trial could take an hour, but the defendant should expect that they might have to spend a half-day in court waiting on their case to be heard and then tried.

 Evidence in Mecklenburg County Criminal Cases

 The evidence collected and presented by the prosecution in a Mecklenburg County assault case includes the complaining witness testifying in regards to what they perceived and how they perceived the situation to unfold.
 Evidence also includes the law enforcement officer testifying in regards to any injuries observed and any statements made by the complaining witness or the accused.
 If the incident took place in a business or somewhere where there may be surveillance video, the video could be used as evidence.

 How Seriously Does Mecklenburg County Law Enforcement Take Assault Cases?

-Law enforcement in Mecklenburg County take assault cases very seriously.
+Law enforcement officers in Mecklenburg County take assault cases very seriously.
 This is because these situations typically involve high emotions, which can escalate.
 Most assault charges are Class I misdemeanor and assault and battery charges are going to be Class I misdemeanors as well.